RYRY1002/NewProjectTemplate-old/README.md

 The shaders will need to recompile (~250 shaders), but once that's done, everything should just work.

 ## Materials
+### Material Layer Assets
+All base Material Layer assets can be located in `Game/Materials/_Layers`.

+* `MasterBlends/Normal/blend-mask`
+  - Uses a mask to blend between layers
+* `MasterBlends/Normal/blend-procedural`
+  - Uses perlin noise, lerps and height maps to blend between layers
+* `MasterLayers/Normal/surface`
+  - This layer asset should be used for regular surfaces
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
+* `MasterLayers/Normal/surface_additive`
+  - This layer asset should be used for things that are added to the scene (such as fire, steam, holograms, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
+  - Uses additive blend mode
+* `MasterLayers/Normal/surface_masked`
+  - This layer asset should be used for things that are either transparent or opaque (such as fences, chains, grates, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
+  - Uses masked blend mode
+* `MasterLayers/Normal/surface_translucent`
+  - This layer asset should be used for things that are partially transparent (such as glass panes, bottles, water, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
+  - Uses translucent blend mode

+* `MasterBlends/VT/blend-mask`
+  - Uses a mask to blend between layers
+  - Uses virtual textures
+* `MasterBlends/VT/blend-procedural`
+  - Uses perlin noise, lerps and height maps to blend between layers
+  - Uses virtual textures
+* `MasterLayers/VT/surface`
+  - This layer asset should be used for regular surfaces
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
+  - Uses virtual textures
+* `MasterLayers/VT/surface_additive`
+  - This layer asset should be used for things that are added to the scene (such as fire, steam, holograms, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
+  - Uses additive blend mode
+  - Uses virtual textures
+* `MasterLayers/VT/surface_masked`
+  - This layer asset should be used for things that are either transparent or opaque (such as fences, chains, grates, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
+  - Uses masked blend mode
+  - Uses virtual textures
+* `MasterLayers/VT/surface_translucent`
+  - This layer asset should be used for things that are partially transparent (such as glass panes, bottles, water, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
+  - Uses translucent blend mode
+  - Uses virtual textures

 ### Master Materials
 Master Materials can be located in `Game/Materials/_MasterMaterials`.

 * `Normal/surface_material`
-  - This material should be used for regular surfaces
+  - This material be used for regular surfaces
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
 * `Normal/surface_material_additive`
-  - This material should be used for small details (such as screws, bumps, cable ports, etc.)
+  - This material asset should be used for things that are added to the scene (such as fire, steam, holograms, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
-  - Has shadows disabled
+  - Uses additive blend mode
 * `Normal/surface_material_masked`
-  - This material should be used for regular surfaces
+  - This material should be used for things that are either transparent or opaque (such as fences, chains, grates, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
-  - Has masked opacity
+  - Uses masked blend mode
 * `Normal/surface_material_translucent`
-  - This material should be used for transluccent materials (glass, bottles, etc.)
+  - This material should be used for things that are partially transparent (such as glass panes, bottles, water, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
-  - Is translucent
+  - Uses translucent blend mode
 * `Normal/decal_material`
   - This material should be used for regular decals
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
+* `Normal/decal_material_modulating`
+  - This material should be used for decals that are added to the scene, but need shadowing (such as screws, cable ports, braille, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
+  - Uses modulate blend mode
 * `Normal/decal_material_stain`
   - This material should be used for decals that are stains (such as puddles, dirt, blood, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
-* `Normal/blend_material_2`
-  - This material should be used for surfaces
-  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
-  - It also supports `HeightLerp`ing between two indentical instances of `surface_material`
-* `Normal/blend_material_3`
-  - This material should be used for surfaces
-  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
-  - It also supports `HeightLerp`ing between three indentical instances of `surface_material`

 * `VT/VT_surface_material`
   - This material should be used for regular surfaces
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
   - Uses virtual textures
 * `VT/VT_surface_material_additive`
-  - This material should be used for small details (such as screws, bumps, cable ports, etc.)
+  - This material should be used for things that are added to the scene (such as fire, steam, holograms, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
-  - Has shadows disabled
+  - Uses additive blend mode
   - Uses virtual textures
 * `VT/VT_surface_material_masked`
-  - This material should be used for regular surfaces
+  - This material should be used for things that are either transparent or opaque (such as fences, chains, grates, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
-  - Has masked opacity
+  - Uses masked blend mode
   - Uses virtual textures
 * `VT/VT_surface_material_translucent`
-  - This material should be used for transluccent materials (glass, bottles, etc.)
+  - This material should be used for things that are partially transparent (such as glass panes, bottles, water, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, Opacity and various tiling methods
-  - Is translucent
+  - Uses translucent blend mode
   - Uses virtual textures
 * `VT/VT_decal_material`
   - This material should be used for regular decals
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
   - Uses virtual textures
+* `Normal/decal_material_modulating`
+  - This material should be used for decals that are added to the scene, but need shadowing (such as screws, cable ports, braille, etc.)
+  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
+  - Uses modulate blend mode
+  - Uses virtual textures
 * `VT/VT_decal_material_stain`
   - This material should be used for decals that are stains (such as puddles, dirt, blood, etc.)
   - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, Opacity, POM and various tiling methods
   - Uses virtual textures
-* `VT/VT_blend_material_2`
-  - This material should be used for surfaces
-  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
-  - It also supports `HeightLerp`ing between two indentical instances of `surface_material`
-  - Uses virtual textures
-* `VT/VT_blend_material_3`
-  - This material should be used for surfaces
-  - It supports Albedo, Metallic, Specular, Roughness, Emissive, Normal, AO, POM, and various tiling methods
-  - It also supports `HeightLerp`ing between three indentical instances of `surface_material`
-  - Uses virtual textures

 ### Example Material Instances
 Example Material Instances can be located in `Game/Materials/ExampleMaterials`.

-* `blend-material_2_example`
-  - Shows an example of a typical instance of `blend-material_2`
-  - Instance of `blend-material_2`
-* `blend-material_3_example`
-  - Shows an example of a typical instance of `blend-material_3`
-  - Instance of `blend-material_3`
 * `DayOff-NightOn_LightFunction`
   - Shows an example of a light function taking advantage of the project's Day/Night time cycle
+* `layer_example`
+  - Shows an example of material layers being used
 * `VT_surface_material_example_earth_day`
   - Shows a fully configured Earth intstance
   - Instance of `VT_surface_material`